gonmpr/ashell/README.md

 # ashell
-Just a shell made with python
+Just a toy shell made with python